haiku/website/content/guides/virtualizing/bhyve.md

 unzip haiku-r1beta1-x86_64-anyboot.zip
 ```

-As mentioned earlier, following files will be extracted in your current working directory:
+As mentioned earlier, the following files will be extracted in your current working directory:
 - `haiku-release-anyboot.iso`
 - `ReadMe.md`